iksaku/laravel-mass-update/README.md

 | .. | ..   | ..      | ..             |
 | .. | 2021 | Q1      | **416.70**     |

-> Note: If, for any reason, you ever need to specify more than one or two indexes,
+> Tip: If, for any reason, you ever need to specify more than one or two indexes,
-> just include all of them in the `values` and `index` parameters.
+> just include all of them in the `values` and `uniqueBy` parameters.

+#### Important Note

+It is not possible to update the values of the `uniqueBy` columns.
+Every column specified in this parameter will be filtered from the ones that are going to be updated.

+This prevents unexpected side effects from happening while updating `values` in `array` shape and passed as `Eloquent` models.

 ### Advanced use case: Chaining with other query statements